pri-k/docs-mysql/cluster-behavior.html.md

 Existing nodes restarted with monit should automatically join the cluster.
 If an existing node fails to join the cluster, it may be because its transaction record's (`seqno`) is higher than that of the nodes in the cluster with quorum (aka the primary component).

   - If the node has a higher `seqno` it will be apparent in the error log `/var/vcap/sys/log/mysql/mysql.err.log`.
   - If the healthy nodes of a cluster have a lower transaction record number than the failing node, it might be desirable to shut down the healthy nodes and bootstrap from the node with the more recent transaction record number.
-See the [bootstraping docs](bootstrapping.html) for more details.
+See the [bootstrapping docs](bootstrapping.html) for more details.
   - Manual recovery may be possible, but is error-prone and involves dumping transactions and applying them to the running cluster (out of scope for this doc).
   - Abandoning the data is also an option, if you're ok with losing the unsynced transactions.
 Follow the following steps to abandon the data (as root):
     - Stop the process with `monit stop mariadb_ctrl`.